allenai/tailor/README.md

 See [link](https://github.com/allenai/tailor/tree/main/scripts/train) for information on how to format Ontonotes 5.0 and train the Tailor generator.

 ## Tailor-Generated Contrast Sets
-See [link](https://github.com/allenai/tailor/tree/main/contrast_sets) for the data.
+See [link](https://github.com/allenai/tailor/new/main/contrast_sets) for the data.
 (More information in Section 5 of the paper.)

-## Tailor-Generated Augmentated Data
-See [link](https://github.com/allenai/tailor/tree/main/augmentation) for the data.
-(More information in Section 6 of the paper.)

 ## Using Tailor: walkthrough cases